Wonder Boys Football Camps

 The Wonder Boys picked up a big win in the Heart of Texas Bowl to cap a 9-3 campaign in 2015, a six-win improvement from his 2014 squad.
-Senior linebacker Logan Genz anchored the Great American Conference's second-ranked defense and concluded his career as not only the leading tackler in Arkansas Tech history, but the fourth-leading tackler in the history of Division II.
+Senior linebacker Logan Genz anchored the GAC's second-ranked defense and concluded his career as not only the leading tackler in Arkansas Tech history, but the fourth-leading tackler in the history of Division II.

 While the defense has continued to improve gradually, the Wonder Boys' offense went from being the GAC's lowest-ranked offense to the second-most potent unit in the league in just one season.